molbrain/MORE-RNAseq/README.md

 ```sh
 $ docker cp /path/to/yourData/ more-rnaseq:/root/testdata/
 ```

+In STAR and RSEM step, the shortage of memory or storage size frequently occur.
+The resource setting of docker is useful.
+The recommended setting are >42GB of "Memory", >4 core of "CPUs", and "Virtual disk limit" is >180GB.
+Or in the indexing step of genome by STAR, adding the option "--limitGenomeGenerateRAM" is also good.
+The STAR indexing step frequently required a large memory size not only for MORE-RNAseq but also for any other usage.
+Please see the help and related documents of STAR.

 After doing the MORE-RNAseq pipeline, the results are available in your intact storage by the below example command.